Special offer

 Women in Trade

 Export Development Canada’s (EDC) Women in Trade services help Canadian women-owned businesses succeed in international markets.
-They generally offer an array of financial solutions and resources.
-For instance, EDC’s Inclusive Trade Investments Program helps diverse female-owned businesses address underfunding challenges by providing equity capital.
+They typically offer a range of financial solutions and resources.
+For instance, EDC’s Inclusive Trade Investments Program helps female-owned businesses address underfunding challenges by providing equity capital.

 Women in Technology Venture Fund